itsmethemojo/remark-api/README.md

  - pack the content of the firefox_extension/custom-toolbar-button@example.com to a zip, change the extension zip to xpi and import the extension in your firefox
  - checkout the https://github.com/panique/php-login-advanced in the subfolder php-login-advanced
  - follow the instructions here but skip the sql scripts https://github.com/panique/php-login-advanced#installation-quick-setup
- - you need to touch to files php-login-advanced folder to get this working
+ - you need to touch two files in the php-login-advanced folder to get this working

  **php-login-advanced/index.php**